AFHauer/SolTran/README.md

 # SolTran
-Solute Transport Modeling in R Shny Application
+Solute Transport Modeling in R Shiny Application

 This is a current work in progress for my MSBA Capstone Project at the University of Montana.
 The primary idea is to develop a web application which allows for the uploading of hydrologic,